MicrosoftDocs/architecture-center/docs/cloud-adoption/ready/considerations/scaling-subscriptions.md

 ![The four scope levels for organizing your Azure resources](/azure/architecture/cloud-adoption/ready/azure-readiness-guide/media/organize-resources/scope-levels.png)

 Any access or policy assignment on the root management group applies to all resources in the directory.
-Items defined at this scope should be carefully considered.
-Assignments at this scope should include only the ones you need.
+Carefully consider which items you define at this scope.
+Include only the assignments you must have.

 When you initially define your management-group hierarchy, you first create the root management group.
 You then move all existing subscriptions in the directory into the root management group.
 New subscriptions are always created in the root management group.
-After their creation, you can move them to another management group.
+You then can move them to another management group.

 When you move a subscription to an existing management group, it inherits the policies and role assignments from the management-group hierarchy above it.
-Once you have multiple subscriptions for your Azure workloads, you should create additional subscriptions to contain Azure services that are shared by the other subscriptions.
+Once you have established multiple subscriptions for your Azure workloads, you should create additional subscriptions to contain Azure services that other subscriptions share.

 ![Example of a management-group hierarchy](../../_images/ready/management-group-hierarchy.png)